Understanding SAR ADCs: Their Architecture and Comparison with Other ADCs

 A SAR ADC's speed is limited by:

 The DACThe maximum settling time of the DAC is usually determined by its MSB settling.
 This is simply because the MSB transition represents the largest excursion of the DAC output.
 In addition, the linearity of the overall ADC is limited by the linearity of the DAC.
-Therefore, because of the inherent component-matching limitaions, SAR ADCs with more than 12 bits of resolution will often require some form of trimming or calibration to achieve the necessary linearity.
+Therefore, because of the inherent component-matching limitations, SAR ADCs with more than 12 bits of resolution will often require some form of trimming or calibration to achieve the necessary linearity.
 Although it is somewhat process-and-design-dependent, component matching limits the linearity to about 12 bits in practical DAC designs.

 Many SAR ADCs use a capacitive DAC that provides an inherent track/hold function.
 Capacitive DACs employ the principle of charge redistribution to generate an analog output voltage.
 Because these types of DACs are prevalent in SAR ADCs, it is beneficial to discuss their operation.